Art History Research

 Admissions and Financial Assistance

 You can learn more detailed information about the admissions process on the Undergraduate Admissions page.
-For more information on financial assistance, please visit our Financial Aid page or our student scholarships page to find scholarships available through the School of Art, Design, and Art History.
+For more information on financial assistance, please visit our Financial Aid page or our student scholarships page to find scholarships available through the School of Art and Design.

-Read detailed information on our facilities on the Facilities page, where you can also link to other interdisciplinary facilities within the School of Art, Design, and Art History.
+Read detailed information on our facilities on the Facilities page, where you can also link to other interdisciplinary facilities within the School of Art and Design.

 You can also read more about local art material supplier resources on our Art Supplies page, as well as learn more about our library research facilities by visiting SDSU's Love Library website(external link).